A note on the largest sum-free sets of integers: Introduction

 In this note, we are interested in finding the largest sum-free subset of $A$ when $A$ is a set of $N$ integers.
 More precisely, we define

-The study of determining $\mathscr{M}_{(2,1)}(N)$ originates from a question asked by Erd\H os~\cite{Erdos65}.
-For the upper bound, in a recent breakthrough by Eberhard, Green, and Manners~\cite{EGM}, they showed that $\mathscr{M}_{(2,1)}(N)=N/3+o(N)$.
-While the sharp lower bound on $\mathscr{M}_{(2,1)}(N)$ is widely open.
-In particular, the following conjecture is made in a series of papers \cite{Bourgain97,EGM,Erdos65}; for more background we refer to the recent survey by Tao and Vu~\cite{TV17}.
+The study of $\mathscr{M}_{(2,1)}(N)$ originates with Erd\H os~\cite{Erdos65}, who showed that $\mathscr{M}_{(2,1)}(N)\geq N/3$.
+An upper bound of the same asymptotic quality was achieved in a recent breakthrough in the upper bound by Eberhard, Green, and Manners~\cite{EGM}, who showed that $\mathscr{M}_{(2,1)}(N)\leq N/3+o(N)$.
+Achieving any substantial improvement to Erd\H os' lower bound is a long-standing open problem.
+In particular the following conjecture is made in a series of papers \cite{Bourgain97,EGM,Erdos65}; for more background we refer to the recent survey by Tao and Vu~\cite{TV17}.